All Products

 PolarDB:Visualization tool

-PolarDB for PostgreSQL integrates the open source graph engine Apache AGE.
-This integration lets you use standard SQL and the industry-standard openCypher graph query language in the same cluster.
-You can efficiently store, query, and analyze graph data for complex relationship scenarios.
+PolarDB for PostgreSQL integrates Apache AGE, an open-source graph engine.
+This integration lets you run standard SQL and openCypher graph queries in the same cluster, so you can store, query, and analyze graph data for complex relationship scenarios.

 Step 1: Create a graph application

-• Go to the PolarDB console.
-In the navigation pane on the left, click PolarDB AI, and then click Create AI Application.image
+• In the left navigation pane, click PolarDB AI, then click Create AI Application.image

-• Go to the PolarDB console.
-In the navigation pane on the left, click Clusters.
-Find the destination cluster that meets the applicability requirements and navigate to the cluster details page.
-In the navigation pane on the left, choose AI Capabilities > AI Applications, and then click Create AI Application.image
+• In the left navigation pane, click Clusters.
+On the cluster details page, choose AI Capabilities > AI Applications, then click Create AI Application.image

-2. On the application purchase page, select the appropriate configurations as needed:
+2. On the purchase page, configure the application:

 Note